-Prerequisite: 14916G and 14989G or equivalent, or 14,703, 14,602 and 14,603, or 14,708, 14,602 and 14,603: or with the approval of the Head of the Department of Accounting and the Head of the Department of Information Systems.
+Prerequisite: 14.916G and 14.989G or equivalent, or 14.708 (14.708 prior to 1986), 14.602 and 14.603; or with the approval of the Head of the Department of Accounting and the Head of the Department of Information Systems.

-Analysis of internal control and auditing procedures in an e.d.p. environment; use and limitations of common procedures - test decks, audit packages, etc. problems associated with differing applications - use of standard packages, mini and micro computer based systems, distributed data processing, data base applications.
+Analysis of internal control and auditing procedures in an e.d.p. environment; use and limitations of common procedures - test decks, audit packages, etc; problems associated with differing applications - use of standard packages, mini and micro computer based systems, distributed data processing, data base applications.